aquilesC/aquiles.me/content/This website is not a blog.md

 Although I knew what the idea of a [[digital garden]] was, I never considered it as an alternative for personal website.
 Most people I knew in that space are thought-workers.
 People whose main focus is to think about how to think.
 Such is the case of  [Ness Labs](https://www.nesslabs.com), or [Andy Matuschak](https://notes.andymatuschak.org/).
 Even though [[I like to think about stuff]], I don't focus on the *meta* part of thinking.

 ## A Blog without a publish button
 This quote is a great way of describing what I am trying to achieve.
-Notes are there, evolve into articles, are linked.
-There's no change from draft to published.
-There's only a warning (sometimes) regarding its [[epistemic status]].
+On the one hand, I have notes, perhaps [[evergreen notes]], that are built on links (see: [[why backlinks are the core of my digital garden]]).
+Thanks to these connections, some notes evolve into *articles*.
+There's no change from draft to published, just a difference in length, [[epistemic status]], or dominant position on the home page.

 Tom Critchlow puts it very nicely:

 <blockquote class="quoteback" darkmode="" data-title="Building%20a%20digital%20garden" data-author="@tomcritchlow" cite="https://tomcritchlow.com/2019/02/17/building-digital-garden/">
 The distinction will come down to how you blog - some people blog in much the same way.
 For me however blogging is mostly <em>performative thinking</em> and less captain’s log.
 So I am looking for a space to nurture, edit in real time and evolve my thinking.